aishuvinod/ObjectOriented/ImageProcessor/README.md

 determines if the given file is in PPM format and it also pulls out all the pixels from the image PPM and creates a 2D array of pixels to represent the image.

-static Pixel[ ] [ ] readPPM(String filename);
-// The readPPM method reads through the contents of each pixel in the file and returns the image as a 2D array of Pixels given the width and height of the image.
-We decided to change the return method here from void to a 2d array (of width and height) Pixel.

-static void main(String [ ] args);
-// Stores user inputs in an array list of strings

-public static Pixel[ ][ ] read(String filename);
-read method which allows the program to read files other than PPM.
-It supports jpeg, png, and bmp files.
-The method reads the image by going through the dimensions of the image and retrieving the r, g, and b values This method is placed in the controller, ImageUtil class because it will take care of the processing in our program between the user and program.
-This public method takes care of reading files when it is loaded in by the user through the controller.

-Inside our readPPM method, we added an additional check which checks that there is no empty space.
-We added this to support loading and saving png files.

-Script of Commands (also provided in the script file)

 Our command line can run a variety of inputs including loading, saving, a vertical flip, a horizontal flip, brightening, darkening, getting the intensity, luma, or value, and getting the